tusharjoshi/nbrunwithargs/README.md

 NetBeans IDE 8.0 and above

 ## Installation

+### From NetBeans Plugin Portal
+1. Open Tools > Plugins dialog box in NetBeans IDE 8.0
+1. Navitage to the Available Plugins tab
+1. Press the Check for Newest button to make sure you have latest list of plugins
+1. Locate the Run With Arguments plugin and Install it using Install button

+### From GITHUB site
 Download the latest release NBM from releases and install using Plugin Manager dialog box.

 ## Working